jothiprakasam/Marinescope_AI_clone/README.md

 An AI-driven marine biodiversity platform that integrates data ingestion, processing, and visualization for real-time insights.
+Our solution integrates automated data ingestion, AI-driven processing, and interactive visualization into a single, scalable ecosystem.
+It enables real-time marine biodiversity monitoring and updation support.

 ## Repository Overview
-This repository consist of the 4 main server System.
+This repository consist of the 5 main server System.
 # Server 1 - Ingestion tool
 - This server is built on the Prefect Library Python.
 - The prefect alows us to run the Task and Flows efficently which helps in collects oceanographic, biological, and sensor data from APIs and external sources.